hanane-djeddal/scope-decoding/README.md

 # scope-decoding

-This repository contains code for launching SCOPE unfaithful decoding methods.
+This repository contains code for launching SCOPE unfaithful sample generations, from the paper [SCOPE: A Self-supervised Framework for Improving Faithfulness in Conditional Text Generation](https://arxiv.org/abs/2502.13674)

 $y_t \sim p_{\theta}(\cdot | y_{<t}, x) + \alpha_t p_{\text{LM}}(\cdot | y_{<t}),$
 where $\alpha_t \in \{0, 1\}$ is a binary random variable that indicates whether the LM is used at time $t$.